TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ## Releasing

-You can build a release snapshot with `go run github.com/goreleaser/goreleaser --snapshot`.
+You can build a release snapshot with `cd tools && go run github.com/goreleaser/goreleaser --snapshot`.

 > Note: You will at least need to have [`rpm`](http://rpm5.org/) and [`snapcraft`](https://snapcraft.io/) in your `PATH`.